Sup2point0/Assort/kenzokinetics/components/readme.md

 # Components

 Components are the basic individual constituents of all other structures and compounds.
-They span a variety of functions, including maintaining structural integrity, powering reactions and forming weapons.
+They span a varity of functions, including maintaining structural integrity, powering reactions and forming weapons.

 <br>